mfoemmel/fig/README.md

 no copying will happen because no manipulation of the CLASSPATH environment variable is done.

+Also, only statements in the base package (whether the package.fig in the current directory or from a package descriptor specified on the command line) will have any effect.
+So, if you have a package "prerequisite" with the following

+    retrieve CLASSPATH->from-prerequisite
+    config default
+      set CLASSPATH=whatever
+    end

+and a package.fig in the current directory like

+    config default
+      include prerequisite/1
+    end

+then no copying will take place despite the CLASSPATH variable being set.

 ## `set`

 Specifies the value of an environment variable.
 Unlike `add`/`append`/`path`,